 Compared to the summer months, there aren't as many events taking place throughout Spain in September.
 However, there's still plenty going on around the country.
 You can enjoy literary and film festivals along with regional cultural celebrations.
-As locals return from summer vacations and tourists start to leave, the entire country takes on a more genuine, authentic air.
+As locals return from summer vacations and tourists start to leave, the entire country takes on a more authentic air.

-- Euskal Jaiak: The Basque Country's most emblematic festival highlights the unique culture and heritage of the region.
+- Euskal Jaiak: The Basque Country's most emblematic festival highlights the unique culture and heritage through traditional sports, music, food, and more.
 Find the biggest celebrations in San Sebastian, where the event takes place from August 28 to September 6 in 2020.

 - Catalan Day: The Catalan people are known throughout Europe for their fierce independent spirit.
-The region's biggest celebration features street demonstrations and parades, particularly in local capital Barcelona.
-Date: Wednesday, September 11
+Enjoy the region's biggest celebration, which features street demonstrations and parades, particularly in the local capital Barcelona on September 11, 2020.

-- Santa Tecla Festival: A celebration of Spanish history complete with regional dances, plays, film screenings, sporting events, and concerts, takes place September 13–24, 2020.
+- Santa Tecla Festival: This celebration of Spanish history complete with regional dances, plays, film screenings, sporting events, and concerts, takes place September 13–24, 2020.
 The ancient city of Tarragona makes an especially perfect setting.
-2019 dates: September 14–24

 - Festa de la Mercè: Barcelona's biggest September event honors the Roman Catholic feast of Our Lady of Mercy and celebrates the official start of fall.
-The event is decidedly Catalan, with stunts by the gravity-defying human towers known as castellers being one of the biggest draws.
-2019 dates: September 20–24
+This decidedly Catalan event features stunts by the gravity-defying human towers known as castellers, one of the biggest draws.
+The tentative dates for 2020 are September 18–24.

 - San Sebastian Film Festival: One of the film world's most prestigious events, which brings creators from around the world to San Sebastian for several days of international movie screenings.
 The 68th anniversary takes place on September 18–26, 2020.

 September Travel Tips

 - Spanish schools generally resume in mid-September.
-If possible, book travel for later in the month, when it's generally cheaper to get to and from Spain due to fewer families vacationing.
+If possible, book travel for later in the month, when it's typically cheaper to get to and from the country due to fewer families vacationing.
 Many airlines and hotels offer great end-of-summer deals around this time.

-- That being said, keep in mind that locals don't really wear beach clothes beyond, well, the beach.
+- That being said, locals don't really wear beach clothes outside of their moments of sandy fun.
 Be sure to pack appropriate outfits for going out and sightseeing—walking around town in a t-shirt and flip-flops will immediately draw attention to you as a tourist.